-A Connected Future Why electricity interconnection between Europe and the UK matters April 2022 nationalgrid Co-operation on energy between Europe and the UK is vital to deliver our respective net zero targets To achieve a cleaner energy future, the EU and the UK need to work closely together on the energy transition.
+A connected future Why electricity interconnection between Europe and the UK matters April 2023 nationalgrid H2 Co-operation on energy between Europe and the UK is vital to deliver our respective net zero targets To achieve a cleaner energy future, the UK and the EU need to work closely together on the energy transition.
 We have so much in common already.
-We share similar strategic climate targets, including a legally binding approach to net zero by 2050, and our markets have been built together for decades.
+We share similar strategic and ambitious climate and energy targets, including a legally binding approach to net zero by 2050, and cumulative offshore wind targets of over 350GW by 2050.
+Our markets have been built together for decades, with the UK being instrumental in designing the EU Emissions Trading System, while the EU model shaping the new UK Emissions Trading System.
 The EU-UK Trade and Cooperation Agreement recognises the critical role of efficient cross-border trading arrangements to facilitate the growth and integration of renewables.
-National Grid is committed to continued co-operation with our EU neighbours to develop arrangements that ensure the best outcome for consumers across Europe.
+National Grid is committed to continued cooperation with our EU neighbours to develop arrangements that ensure the best outcome for consumers across Europe and the UK.
+The North Sea has the potential to be a clean energy 'powerhouse' for Europe.
+Implementing a North Sea powerhouse demands a new approach to the way we plan and build our energy system.
+We need to cooperate and innovate, to mobilise the supply chain, to simplify the regulatory regime and to reform the planning framework to make it a reality for all European consumers.

 By 2030 the GB power sector could reach net carbon negative emissions and is expected to become a net electricity exporter to Europe by 2050.
-We expect some of our interconnecctors to become net exporters by 2050.
 A connected future Who we are National Grid Ventures plays a leading role in the energy transition Part of the National Grid Group, National Grid Ventures (NGV) develops, operates and invests in energy projects, technologies, and partnerships to accelerate the development of a clean energy future.
-We have a strong track record of delivering new electricity interconnector projects.
-By 2024, we will have a total of six subsea electricity interconnectors with a capacity of 7.8 GW connecting the UK with four EU Member States (France, the Netherlands, Belgium, and Denmark), as well as Norway.
-Over the last 10 years National Grid has invested more than €2.5 billion in new interconnector capacity to connect the UK with its neighbours.
-Our interconnector experience dates to 1986, with the commissioning of IFA (Interconnexion France-Angleterre), the 2 GW subsea electricity link between Great Britain and France - a project that first brought together the technical and commercial expertise of RTE and National Grid.
-300% We expect a 300 percent increase of offshore wind capacity installations in the UK by 2030 Our newest interconnectors, North Sea Link (operational in 2021) and Viking Link (operational in 2024), will be the two longest electricity interconnectors of their kind in the world.
+We have a strong track record of delivering electricity interconnector projects.
+By 2024, we will have a total of six subsea electricity interconnectors with a capacity of 7.8 GW connecting the UK with four EU Member States (France, the Netherlands, Belgium and Denmark), as well as Norway.
+This will be enough electricity to power a total of 8 million British homes and 8.5 million homes in the partner countries.
+Over the last 10 years, National Grid has invested more than €2.5 billion in new interconnector capacity to connect the UK with its neighbours.
+Our interconnector experience dates to 1986, with the commissioning of IFA (Interconnexion France-Angleterre).
+The ground-breaking 2 GW subsea electricity link between Great Britain and France was the first to bring together the technical and commercial expertise of RTE and National Grid.
+Our newest interconnector North Sea Link (which started commercial operations in 2021) and Viking Link, (which will be completed by the end of 2023) will be the two longest electricity interconnectors of their kind in the world.
 We are also driving change through engineering innovation in High Voltage Direct Current (HVDC) technology to increase performance and develop new applications such as Black Start technology for IFA2.
-8.5m The overall capacity from NGV's interconnectors of nearly 8 GW will be enough to power 8.5 million homes in France, Belgium, the Netherlands, Norway and Denmark, as well as up to 8 million UK homes.
+150% We need a 150 per cent increase of installed capacity in order to meet the EU and UK offshore wind target by 2030